top of page

 Developers: Taito, Toei Company

-Like Dragon’s Lair, Time Gal’s world was placed on laserdisc for consumers, in arcades.
-Specific to this game, individuals play as the heroine Reika, a scientist on a mission to stop the antagonistic Luda—whose aim is to change and control all of history.
 Complete 16 levels that take Reika through the past and future, and place.
 The game’s animation features raster graphics, in which each image is comprised of a large number of pixels—and similar to Dragon’s Lair, this was utilised to depict both progression and death scenes.

 Being so close in time, these two games do have a number of commonalities.
 Avoid Time Gal’s death through quick time events, and eventually achieve the predetermined ending.
 However, different to Dragon’s Lair and consistent with the theme of time travel, Reika would call for a “Time Stop”.
-This gives players the opportunity to choose between one of three choices; two leading to death and one allowing progression.
-It should be made clear that, although Reika is vulnerable to injury and death, these depictions are never graphic and merely suggestive.

-While this game failed to reach the longevity that Dragon’s Lair had, albeit neither of them had much replay value, it was praised for being one of the first heroines in video games.
+While this interactive movie game failed to reach the longevity that Dragon’s Lair had, albeit neither of them had much replay value, it was praised for being one of the first heroines in video games.

 3. Ripper